 Oil Prices Mixed for the Week

-Both the West Texas Intermediate (WTI) and Brent crude oil benchmarks declined during Friday’s trading, but one of the futures prices managed to remain positive – but just barely – for the week.
+Both the West Texas Intermediate (WTI) and Brent crude oil futures contracts edged downward Friday, but the WTI managed to stay in positive territory for the week.

-Brent crude oil for May delivery lost 83 cents Friday, settling at $67.03 per barrel.
-For the week, the Brent is down 0.2 percent.
+The September Brent contract price lost 93 cents, ending the day at $64.74 per barrel.
+For the week, the Brent is down less than one percent.

-Front-month reformulated gasoline (RBOB) got a bit more expensive Friday.
-The April RBOB contract price rose by less than a penny to end the day at close to $1.93 per gallon.
-Week-on-week, RBOB is up nearly four percent.
+Reformulated gasoline (RBOB) fell slightly during Friday’s trading.
+July RBOB lost less than one cent to end the day at $1.94 per gallon.
+Week-on-week, RBOB is up approximately 6.5 percent.

 WHAT DO YOU THINK?

 Generated by readers, the comments included herein do not reflect the views and opinions of Rigzone.
 All comments are subject to editorial review.
 Off-topic, inappropriate or insulting comments will be removed.